bash-bastion/bash-object/docs/motivation.md

 done
 ```

 Another implementation detail is how a new variable is created in the global scope.
 This can occur when you are setting an array (indexed array) or object (associative array) at some place in the object hierarchy.
-In the previous example, `unique_global_variable_xray` is the new variable created in the global scope; in practice, the name looks a lot different, as seen in the example below
+In the previous example, `__bash_object_unique_global_variable_xray` is the new variable created in the global scope; in practice, the name looks a lot different, as seen in the example below

 ```sh
 local global_object_name=